 |Commit||Read-write transactions (DML5, Mutations6)||No||No||No||Yes||Yes|

-1 Read-related transactions, such as read-only transactions and single-use transactions, are not included in transaction statistics or lock statistics.
+1 Read-only transactions are not included in transaction statistics or lock statistics.
 Only read-write transactions are included in transaction statistics and lock statistics.

 5 Uncommitted DML operations are not included in transaction statistics.

-3 Empty mutations that are effectively no-op, are not included in transaction statistics.
+6 Empty mutations that are effectively no-op are not included in transaction statistics.